vogt4nick/recipes.vogt4nick.com/src/en/book/grains/couscous.md

     !!! info "Cooked quinoa is 3x larger than dry quinoa."

 === "Directions"
-    1. **Rinse** through a fine mesh strainer several times, and drain.
-    2. **Toast** (optional).
+    1. **Toast** (optional).
 Heat olive oil over medium-low heat.
-Stirring constantly, add quinoa and toast 4-6 minutes until golden and aromatic.
+Stirring constantly, add couscous and toast 4-6 minutes until golden and aromatic.
-    3. **Cook.** Mix in water and bring to boil.
-Cover, reduce heat to low, and cook 15 minutes until water is absorbed and kernels have popped.
+    2. **Cook.** Mix in water and bring to boil.
+Cover, reduce heat to low, and cook 5 minutes until water is absorbed and kernels have popped.
 While covered, remove from heat and rest 5 minutes.
-    4. **Fluff** rice with a fork.
+    3. **Fluff** rice with a fork.
-    5. **Cool and serve.** Allow quinoa to cool, uncovered, for a few minutes before serving.
+    4. **Cool and serve.** Allow couscous to cool, uncovered, for a few minutes before serving.

-    !!! tip "Rinsing thie quinoa helps remove the saponin, its natural outer coating, which imparts a bitter taste.[^eggleston]"

     !!! tip "If there is a little bit of liquid in the bottom of the pan after simmering, you can remove from the heat but leave covered for 5 minutes for the remaining liquid to be absorbed.[^eggleston]"